-UCLL consists of campuses in and around the cities of Leuven and Hasselt (Diepenbeek).
+UCLL consists of 8 campuses in and around the cities of Leuven and Hasselt (Diepenbeek) in the Dutch-speaking part of Flanders.
 Located in the province of Limburg, Diepenbeek is part of the Meuse-Rhine Euroregion with fast, easy access to Germany and Netherlands.
 The Euroregion acts as a catalyst and facilitator for trade as well as industry and attracts many international companies.
+The neighboring city of Hasselt is known as the ‘capital of good taste’ where fashion and gastronomy meet.
+It is a city that has elevated seeing and being seen to an art form.
+Hasselt also exemplifies quality care, pioneering research, knowledge and innovation.

 Bachelor Courses in English